jessepav/lacygoill-wiki-backup/vim/vim9.md

 Explanation: When compiling a  function, Vim only knows the  commands which were defined before.
-When it checks the validity  of `:Cmd 123`, it doesn't know yet about `:Cmd`, therefore an error is raised.
+When it checks the validity  of `:Cmd 123`, it doesn't know yet about `:Cmd`, therefore an error is given.

 Using `:execute` suppresses the check at compile time; because at that time, Vim only checks  the validity of the  `:execute` command itself; that  is, it checks